strontian/longleaf-relay/README.md

 The client:

-  1. can subscribe to any channel.
-Channels are keyed with a string
+  1. can subscribe to any channel, channels are keyed using a string
-  2. once subscribed, a client will receive all old messages immediately, and any new messages at the time they are sent
+  2. once subscribed, a client will immediately receive all messages currently in the channel 3  while connected, will receive any new messages sent to the channel
-  2. can send messages to any channel, whether or not they are subscribed to that channel
+  4. can send messages to any channel, whether or not they are subscribed to that channel
-  3. can delete all messages in a channel
+  5. can delete all messages in a channel

 ## Example Usage